-The Makerere University School of Public Health Monitoring and Evaluation Technical Support (METS) program's DHIS2 Tracker system was developed in 2016 and focused on the DREAMS program.
-METS added an orphans and vulnerable children component in 2019.
-The DREAMS system is available for all implementing partners, but the orphans and vulnerable children component is only available for those funded by the U.S. Centers for Disease Control.
+The Makerere University School of Public Health Monitoring and Evaluation Technical Support (METS) program developed a DHIS2 Tracker system in 2016, initially focused on the DREAMS program.
+The orphans and vulnerable children component was added in 2019.
+While the DREAMS system is available for all DREAMS implementing partners, the orphans and vulnerable children component is only available for partners funded by the U.S. Centers for Disease Control.

-The system captures data elements from paper forms, with standard definitions across partners.
+The system captures data elements from paper forms, and the definitions are standard across partners.